Okay Colorado, not bad.

 It is clear that neither the ADA, nor web accessibility principles are new.
 There are frameworks, guidelines, policies, and principles out there for government entities at all levels to be doing the right thing.
 It is shameful that two decades into the 21st century that any governmental agency could leave a large swath of their constituents unable to access essential information and services.
 So let us take a moment and applaud the good people of Colorado for doing the right thing for their citizens.

 Unfortunately, this Colorado law only applies to governmental entities.
 Unlike California’s Unruh Act (1959) which bans discrimination from all business establishments in the state and was strengthened in 1992 to include ADA standards.
-I would love to see a combination bill at the state level, nay the federal level, to once and for all declare that everyone, regardless of condition or disability should be able to have access to information from a business, educational, or governmental entity.
+We need a combination bill at the state level, nay the federal level, to once and for all declare that everyone, regardless of condition or disability should be able to have access to information from a business, educational, or governmental entity.

 Nothing beats lived experience for helping expose otherwise unwitting individuals to move toward positive change.
 The gentleman who first presented this law uses a wheelchair.
 He is the first elected representative in Colorado’s legislature to use a wheelchair.
 Representation and lived experiences matter.
 This is especially important when we consider web accessibility because disabilities cross a spectrum that is wide ranging and complex.